JorgeValle/graphe/README.md

-# JorgeValle.com
+# Graphe

-A micro CMS created to run my website and bloggingplatform.
-Created on Express, Mongoose and Pug.
+A micro blogging platform created to run my website.
+Created on Express and Mongoose.

- - About JorgeValle.com
+ - About Graphe
  - Getting Started
  - License

 ## About JorgeValle.com

-This repository holds the Node.js application that powers my personal site.
-It's built with [Mongoose](https://mongoosejs.com/), [Express](https://expressjs.com/) and [Pug](https://pugjs.org/api/getting-started.html).
+This repository holds the Node.js application Graphe that manages the content for my personal site [Jorge Valle](https://jorgevalle.com).
+It's built with [Mongoose](https://mongoosejs.com/) and [Express](https://expressjs.com/).

-Its made up of a front end that's currently designed with CSS grid, and a backend admin that's styled with Bootstrap.
+The backend admin is styled with Bootstrap.

-It can be seen at [jorgevalle.com](https://jorgevalle.com)

 ## Getting started